 As you’re working with a tool and it even has rotating blades underneath, you must put on safety garments.
 Put on safety glasses, a pair of gloves, closed-toed shoes, full-length pants, and put on a jacket.
 Ensure you know how to operate the tiller before you start and operate it with the manufacturer’s instructions.
 Never leave the tiller machine unattended while it’s running; shut it down if you have to rest.
 Don’t go too fast or too slow; you have to work on the tiller’s speed, not yours.

 Dig the tiller blades to the bottom of the grass

-Before you start and move forward, set the tiller and press the clutch lever and allow the blades to dig in first.
+Before you start and move forward, set the tiller, press the clutch lever, and allow the blades to dig in first.
 Allow it dig until you’re satisfied with the result when the grass is coming up entirely.
 Once the tiller has the right depth, push it forward slowly and let it stir up the soil under the blades.
 You have to make sure the tiller is going straight and easy for the consistency of cutting the grass.